Inland Empire College Support Options

 College to Career Program – Cole Vocational/CA Mentor Program

 Chaffey College and Long Beach City College, Big Bear Lake, Ontario, Moreno Valley, Riverside, San Bernardino, Temecula, Victorville

 As part of California MENTOR’s day programs, the College Support program offers individuals the chance to take community-college classes.
 They offer assistance with everything from enrollment to tutoring and transportation, ensuring a successful experience for each individual.
 College Support is an option for adults with minimal support in day programs throughout California who are able to attend class independently, as well as those who need assistance with getting around campus.

 Mansfield Hall College Support for Students

-Mansfield Hall is a living and learning community which provides residential, academic, executive functioning, social, and independent living skill support to students who are going to college.
-We are not the degree-granting institution, but all of our students are in college.
+Mansfield Hall is a living and learning community that provides residential, academic, executive functioning, social, and independent living skill support to students who are going to college.
+We are not a degree-granting institution, but all of our students are in college.
 Located in Burlington, VT, Madison, WI, and Eugene, OR

 Southern California College Support Resources